jamiejones85/B5300-reverse-engineering/scripts/README_BUTTON_POSITION.md

 **Q: Changes don't take effect?**
 A: Make sure to deploy the modified .data file back to the device and restart the UI application.

+` ./modify_button_position.py ../firmware/workspace/extracted/minfs/apps/Data/AndroidAuto.data 10 135 --index 3 --no-backup`
+Worked for me to move the button from the RHS of the screen to the LHS by default.